morningconsult/docker-credential-vault-login/README.md

 * **[VAULT_CLIENT_CERT](https://www.vaultproject.io/docs/commands/index.html#vault_client_cert)**
 * **[VAULT_CLIENT_KEY](https://www.vaultproject.io/docs/commands/index.html#vault_client_key)**

-Once you've set these environmental variables, your Docker daemon will automatically look up the credentials in Vault at the path specified in the `vault_secret_path` field of your `config.json` file and use them to authenticate against your Docker registries.
+Once you've set these environmental variables, your Docker daemon will automatically look up the credentials in Vault at the path specified in the `secret_path` field of your `config.json` file and use them to authenticate against your Docker registries.

 ## Error Logs